Ika, Croatia

 Ika is a small village in Croatia.It is a suburb of Opatija settled in Kvarner bay area under the Učka Mountain.
 It is connected by the D66 state road with Rijeka and Pula.
 As a part of Opatija it has been developed from fisherman‘s village to tourist destination with access to Lungomare beaches and proximity of Nature park Učka.

+In Ika there are 2 beaches separated by an old pier.

+In this small place you can find restaurants and hotels located at the beachfront.